Traces of You

-Traces of You is the seventh studio album by Indian sitarist Anoushka Shankar.
+Traces of You is the seventh studio album by British-American sitarist Anoushka Shankar.
 It was released on 4 October 2013 through Deutsche Grammophon.
 The album, which is Shankar's first release since her 2011 Grammy-nominated album Traveller, was produced by British composer and multi-instrumentalist Nitin Sawhney.
 Traces of You features vocals by Norah Jones, Shankar's half-sister, on three tracks.
 In December 2014, the album was nominated for a Grammy Award in the Best World Music Album category.

 Promotion

 The lead single to promote the album, "Traces of You", was released internationally on 22 July 2013.
 "People who have gone, are still here, in us.
 Places we came from, are carried to the places we go," said Shankar about the song.

 A music video for the track, which featured Norah Jones, was released onto YouTube on 12 September 2013.
 It was directed by Shankar's husband, English film director Joe Wright (Pride & Prejudice, Atonement, Anna Karenina).